jcupitt/argh-steroids/README.md

 * Particle system for explosions.

-* Small, simple code, only 1,200 lines for evrything, it should be easy to hack on.
+* Small, simple code.
+It's only 1,200 lines for everything, it should be easy to hack on.

 * It's fast enough on a Raspberry-Pi 2.
-On my modest laptop it can animate >300 asteroids at 60 fps.
+On my modest laptop it can animate
+  >200 asteroids and >5,000 particles at 60 fps.

 # Secret keys